Dulce de Leche (Rich, Creamy & Easy Homemade Caramel Sauce)

 Tips & Variations

-Stir in vanilla for extra depth
+• Stir in ½ teaspoon vanilla extract for extra warmth and depth.

 Make-Ahead & Storage